luisantoniofilho/kaya/README.md

 Here are the next improvements planned for the application:

+🔁 Sails and listings for each user
-🔁 Completed authentication system for CNPJ users
+🔁 Authentication system for CNPJ users
+🔁 Update a product
+🔁 Delete a product

 ## Tech Stack